Inspiration

 Growing flowers from seeds is not only a cost-effective choice but also so rewarding.
 But, the challenge lies in waiting for the seeds to bloom.
 The garden isn't typically a place where one can get instant results, as planting seeds and waiting for the flower buds needs a degree of patience.
 Gardening isn't exclusive to the patient!

-There are lots of splendid flowers that can sprout from seeds in a matter of 60 days or even less, which, compared to certain garden plants that take years to blossom, is pretty much instantaneous.
+There are lots of lovely flowers that can sprout from seeds to a blooms in a matter of 60 days, which, compared to certain garden plants that take years to blossom, is pretty magical.

 To the beginner, starting seeds can feel overwhelming and complicated.
 But, not to worry, it's simpler than it appears.
 The secret lies in following the instructions on the seed packet, as each plant's needs can vary drastically.
 Some seeds need sunlight to germinate and shouldn't be buried in soil, while others prefer darkness.
 Some like warmth, while others need a sharp cold snap.